tracyyingyingwang/ARI-Programming-Assignment/README.md

 # ARL-Programming-Assignment
-Created by Niall Daly and Ying Wang
+Created by Niall Daly (github id rumcannonball) and Ying Wang (github id tracyyingyingwang)

 A program that
 - reads bookings from a CSV file